Home > What to Grow in Grow Bags > What to Grow in 1–2 Gallon Grow Bags

 Overview

 Growers use 1–2 gallon grow bags for compact plants with shallow root systems.
 These small containers are lightweight and easy to move.
-They are perfect for balconies, patios, windowsills, and other tight spaces.
+In this guide, you will learn the best plants for 1–2 gallon grow gags.

 Herbs